 This message will be updated with new sites when I hear from siteowners they installed CumulusUtils and run a pwsFWI page.
 It will act as a library for the participating sites.
-Please, do not hesitate to ask questions or install the tool yourself (distributed here).
+Please, do not hesitate to ask questions or install the tool yourself.
 Today, with increasing temperatures everywhere, even the polar circle area has become a Fire Risk Area.
 Distributed tools on personal weather stations may play a significant role in this for warning and analysis.
-PwsFWI has shown it can be useful during its first trials.
+During its trials PwsFWI has shown it can be useful and gives correct warning.

 List of pages